ibm-cloud-docs/security-compliance/what-is-rule.md

 ## What makes up a rule?
 {: #config-rule-components}

-A rule comprises a target, one or more property conditions, and enforcement actions.
+A rule consists of a target, one or more property conditions, and enforcement actions.
 You can create rules with [simple properties](#config-rule-simple), or you can build more complex rules with [nested properties](#config-rule-nested) and [multiple conditions](#config-rule-multiple-conditions).

 The following image shows the components of a config rule.